Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning: Experimental Evaluation

 Next, we test Qatten on the hard scenarios.
-Results are presented in Figure~\ref{figure:hard-results} as 25\%-75\% percentile is shaded.
-To summarize, these scenarios reflects different challenges, and existing approaches fails to achieve consistent performance as they do in the easy scenarios.
-For example, in bane\_vs\_bane, it is surprising that IQL performs quite well (rank 2th) as there are 24 agents while QMIX cannot learn steadily.
-The reason is that the global Q-value heavily depends on the 4 Banelings among 24 agents as they are vital to win the battle, thus IQL only needs to learn the well coordinated policies for 4 Banelings while QMIX cannot easily find the appropriate formation for $Q_{tot}$ and $Q_{i}$.
-In the four maps, VDN and QMIX show advantages over each other on different maps.
-In contrast, Qatten consistently beats all other approaches in these hard maps, which validates the effectiveness of its general mixing formula of $Q_{tot}$ and $Q^{i}$.
+Results are presented in Figure~\ref{5m-6m}-\ref{2c-64zg} as 25\%-75\% percentile is shaded.
+To summarize, these scenarios reflect different challenges, and existing approaches fail to achieve consistent performance while Qatten could consistently gain almost the best performance.
+For example, in bane\_vs\_bane which consists of 24 agents, Qatten performs much better than QMIX which cannot learn steadily.
+The reason is that the global Q-value heavily depends on the 4 Banelings among 24 agents as they are vital to winning the battle, thus Qatten only needs to concentrate on 4 Banelings while QMIX cannot easily find the appropriate formation for $Q_{tot}$ and $Q_{i}$.
+In the four maps, only Qatten consistently beats all other approaches, which validates the effectiveness of its attention based decomposition structure of $Q_{tot}$ and $Q^{i}$.